goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 ## BUILDING CRYPTO MINING POOL YIIMP, LAUNCH YOUR OWN MINING POOL AND START MINING CRYPTOCURRENCIES OF YOUR CHOICE
 # HIRE THE SERVICES OF A YIIMP EXPERT, PROGRAMMER AND BLOCKCHAIN DEVELOPER , CONTACT NOW

-## Contact Now & Let Us Setup a Mining Pool For Any Algorithm & Cryptocoin Within Hours
-#### _Whether you want to mine a single coin or several cyrptocurrencies solo, private with your friends & family, even public or Nicehash, cloud mining etc. We have solution for all._

 - [x]  **Discord:** `goodthebest` Open your Discard and go to **Friends** and then **Add Friend** (add `goodthebest`) and press **Send Friend Request** button.